angr-debugging/dAngr/Readme.md

 ## Contributing

 Contributions to dAngr are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request on GitHub.

+## Research
+Check out our other research [here](https://distrinet.cs.kuleuven.be/research/publications)

 ## Citations
 If you have used dAngr in your research, please cite at least the following paper describing it: